Archer30/Erm-Scripts/README.md

 # Erm-By-Requests
- Erm scripts by players' requests
+ERM scripts by players' requests

 ## **How to use erm scripts in ERA 3?**